Repflez/AzureFlare/README.md

 * GameGuard bypass (The official client can't start without as it tries to connect to a nonexistent server)

 ## Why AzureFlare?
-I looked for ynonyms of Blue and Burst repectively and took 2 at random.
+I looked for synonyms of Blue and Burst repectively and took 2 at random.

 ## Download
 Head on to the [Downloads page](https://github.com/Repflez/AzureFlare/releases).